 Construction-in-progress pertains to the solar power facility which started its construction in 2019.
-The related asset was completed on 2020 and was transferred to other equipment.
+The related asset was completed in 2020 and was transferred to other equipment.

 Additions in 2019 includes advances to contractor pertaining to the construction of a solar power facility amounting to P13.2 million reclassified from Other Non-current Asset to Property and Equipment - net.
-There was no similar transaction in 2020.
+There was no similar transaction in 2021 and 2020.

-The gross carrying amount of fully depreciated and amortized assets that are still being used in operations amounted to P97.2 million and P89.3 million as of December 31, 2020 and 2019, respectively.
+The gross carrying amount of fully depreciated and amortized assets that are still being used in operations amounted to P92.5 million and P90.2 million as of December 31, 2021 and 2020, respectively.

-There are no items of property and equipment pledged as security to liabilities as of December 31, 2020 and 2019.
+There are no items of property and equipment pledged as security to liabilities as of December 31, 2021 and 2020.